 Prefab templates are allowed to have multiple top-level nodes.
 When a prefab is referenced in a scene, the node that holds the prefab reference component acts as a root node (or group node) for all nodes that will be instantiated from the template.
 All instantiated nodes will be attached to this parent node.

-This is especially important to keep in mind when writing custom (script) code that searches for a node within a hierarchy.
-You can give a name to the prefab reference node, and therefore find a specific instance of the prefab.
+All of this is especially important to keep in mind when writing custom (script) code that searches for a node within a hierarchy.
+You can give a name to the prefab reference node (the one that instantiates a prefab), and therefore find a specific instance of the prefab by that name.
 From there on, you can continue searching for nodes by name, and thus find a specific sub-node from the prefab template.